Billy Rymer: No Machine (2014–present)

 In April 2014, Rymer was announced to be part of a new project named No Machine.
 Joining him was fellow NK bandmate Michael Sadis and Isaac Bolivar (of Happy Body Slow Brain).
 Alongside the announcement, a live video for the song “Nobody” was released.
 On October 7, 2014, No Machine released their debut EP Volume One through intheclouds Records.

 thoughtcrimes (2019–present)

-Rymer formed the hard rock/hardcore band thoughtcrimes.
+Rymer formed the metal/hardcore band thoughtcrimes.
 The band plans to release an EP with only one week to write this material, Rymer stated "I've found we work best under pressure."
 The EP Tap Night was released on March 22, 2019.